How to earn Marriott elite status with credit cards

 - 50% bonus points on eligible hotel purchases

 - 4 p.m. late checkout (when available)

 - Welcome gift of points, breakfast or an amenity, depending on the hotel

 Elite night credits

 All Marriott credit cards come with 15 elite night credits every year you hold the card.
-This means, for example, that if you hold the Amex Marriott Bonvoy Boundless, you’d only need to stay 10 nights with Marriott hotel to earn Gold elite status (earned after 25 nights in a calendar year) or 35 nights with Marriott to earn Platinum elite status (earned after 50 nights in a calendar year).
+This means, for example, that if you hold the Marriott Bonvoy Boundless, you’d only need to stay 10 nights with Marriott hotel to earn Gold elite status (earned after 25 nights in a calendar year) or 35 nights with Marriott to earn Platinum elite status (earned after 50 nights in a calendar year).